MrAhile/K8s-CKA/1-Cluster/kubeadm-upgrade.md

 sudo systemctl restart kubelet
 ```

-If we check the node versions, we can see the master node is upgraded:
+If we check the node versions, we can see the master node has been upgraded:

 ```
-kubectl get no
+$ kubectl get no
-NAME      STATUS     ROLES           AGE   VERSION master    NotReady   control-plane   39m   v1.25.3 worker1   Ready      <none>          30m   v1.24.7
+NAME      STATUS   ROLES           AGE    VERSION master    Ready    control-plane   35m    v1.26.2 worker1   Ready    <none>          26m    v1.25.7
-worker2   Ready      <none>          30m   v1.24.7
+worker2   Ready    <none>          21m    v1.25.7
 ```

 Note: if the cluster has several master nodes they need to be upgraded next.
 The upgrade command would be slightly different and would look like ```kubeadm upgrade NODE_IDENTIFIER```